 If it’s all new to you, don’t be intimidated!
 It’s just like listening to the radio only better.
 If you have an iDevice, just open up that iOS Podcasts app that comes automatically and type these names into the search bar.
 If you’re on Android, download Stitcher or Soundcloud and you’re off and running.

 Personally, podcasts have gotten me through some of the most boring parts of early parenthood, like nursing, tidying, and yes (shhhh), playground supervision.
 So I’m always seeking out the best podcasts to add to my subscribe list.

-And while we’ve already shared favorite podcasts with you all like The Mom Hour and Edit Your Life — add them both to your list, stat! — we’re so glad to learn even more options straight from our own readers.
+Please note that while we’ve already shared our own favorite podcasts with you all, like The Mom Hour and Edit Your Life — add them both to your list, stat! — we’re so glad to learn even more options straight from our own readers.

 We hope these shows make the piles of laundry or that commute to work a little less daunting.

 50 of the best podcasts for parents, from parents…that aren’t all about parenting

 From our awesome Cool Mom Eats editor Stacie Billis comes this godsend of a podcast about feeding kids — including the picky ones like mine.
 If you’ve given up and started buying mac and cheese in bulk (yep, been there), give this a listen.

 If you loved Anthony Bourdain, you’ll love Sporkful.
 Host Dan Pashman uses delicious food as a way to explore people and culture, and brands itself as being “for eaters, not foodies.”
 Sold.

 Do you love self-help books but rarely have time to read them?
 Then I think you’ll love following hosts Jolenta and Kristen as they live by a new self-help book–some serious, some delightfully silly–every week and then debrief.